shodown96/shodown96/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Full-Stack Software Engineer who loves building reliable and secure products that reach thousands, and even more, while still feeling smooth and intuitive to use, one keystroke at a time🔥.
+I'm a Full-Stack Software Engineer who loves building products that are compromised in terms of security, reliability and user experience.

-I’m looking to contribute to Open source projects
+I’m open to contribute to Open source projects

 I work across a range of technologies, but here are some of my go-to tools:

 - **Frontend & Mobile:** Next.js, React.js, React Native
-- **Backend:** Node.js, Django
+- **Backend:** Express, Hono, Django, FastAPI
 - **Databases:** PostgreSQL, MongoDB
 - **Cloud & DevOps:** AWS, CI/CD pipelines